rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     @whoami
     select count(*) from sale_orders; </copy>
     ````
 Notice that the results of @whoami show the connection being the same same database (**OE** in **CDB2**) even when connecting to the 1523 port of the listener for CDB1.
-You are able to access OE pdb from source and target.
+You are able to access the OE pdb from source and target.
 You might see the values slightly different if the load is still running.
     ![](./images/pdb_relocate4.png " ")

 5. The load program isn't needed anymore and that window can be closed.
 Cntrl-C kills the running program.